 -Currently, I am teaching Yoga in the Asheville, NC area to a number of different groups, including to those who are in recovery from substance and process addiction.
 I began practicing Integral Yoga in 1999 with my teacher, Aramati Akke Hulburt in Blacksburg, Va.
 Before moving to Asheville in November 2014, I had been teaching at Akke's Yoga Place, my teacher's studio, since 2009, and prior to that taught yoga to middle school kids while living abroad.
 My teacher trainings have been with the Satchidananda Ashram in Yogaville, Va., and I have both beginner (230hrs) and intermediate level (400hrs) certifications in Integral Yoga.
 In the summer of 2016 I completed a 100 hour teacher training in Yoga of Recovery with Durga Leela – blending the science of Ayurveda with Yoga and the 12 Steps.
 I have taken numerous trainings in yoga anatomy and yoga therapy with Aramati, and Susi Hately (Functional Synergy), as well as intensive studies in Ayurveda.
+In 2019 I became certified as an Ayurvedic Wellness Counselor.
 My teaching experience ranges from beginner level to advanced classes, as well as gentle Yoga geared toward those totally new to yoga, our older population and people recovering from injury.
 I have also taught prenatal yoga and yoga for kids, as well as yoga for those who have chronic illness and heart disease.
 Over the years I have had a number of private students with various goals for their practice.
 I have loved my experiences co-leading yoga retreats and conducting workshops on the Chakras, Meditation, Recovery and Yoga, Sun Salutations, Food/Nutrition and Yoga philosophy.
-I have training and experience as a chef/nutritional therapist and have owned my own resturant and catering businesses.
+I have training and experience as a chef/nutritional therapist and have owned my own restaurant and catering businesses.
 Also, I have been a cook at an addiction recovery center, and have worked as a vegan chef for Yoga retreats in various locations.

 Basically, I am a baby Yogini… a seeker, a student, an entrepreneur, an alchemist of sorts.
 I have been blessed with a life of practice and education in a multiplicity of realms, and am inspired to meld these things together for the benefit of others.
 It is always a process, one that is constantly transforming, and the challenge of this is something that brings and channels tremendous joy.